Japan approves more COVID-19 vaccines as state of emergency set to widen | Health

 - Japan

-Japan is set to expand a state of emergency to cover the southern island of Okinawa on Friday, just as it approved two more novel coronavirus vaccines to speed up its lagging inoculation campaign.
-After health regulators' green light a day earlier, the government said it approved vaccines developed by Moderna Inc and AstraZeneca PLC, which will join that developed by Pfizer Inc together with BioNTech SE in a vaccination drive that began in mid-February.
+Japan is set to expand a state of emergency to cover the southern island of Okinawa on Friday, just as it approved two more coronavirus vaccines to speed up its lagging inoculation campaign.
+The newly approved vaccines, from Moderna Inc and AstraZeneca PLC, will join the one co-developed by Pfizer Inc and BioNTech SE in a vaccination drive that began in mid-February.

+But AstraZeneca's vaccine would not be used for the time being, the company said.
+Earlier media reports said the government would hold off on their use due to concerns over blood clots and bleeding in some people.
+"We are aware that our vaccine is not going to be used right away," a spokeswoman at AstraZeneca said.
+Japan has arranged to buy 120 million doses of the British-Swedish drugmaker's vaccine.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)